BusyBee15/Computer-Graphics-Lab-Programs/README.md

 2. Use OpenGL libraries to create two windows : display a cylinder in one window and parallelepiped in second window.
 Note: Crete cylinder and parallelepiped by extruding a circle and quadrilateral respectively.

+3. Write a program to generate a line using bresenham's line drawing technique.
+Consider slopes greater than one and slopes less than one.
+User must be able to draw as many lines and specify inputs through keyboar/mouse.